i-muiri/code-challenge-1/README.md

 # Running the Application

-- Open the index.html file
+- Open the index.html file in the browser

 - Right click anywhere within the page and click on Inspect

- If not already selected click on the console tab
+- If not already selected click on the console tab

 - On the web page itself enter the prompted inputs on any of the textboxes and click on the "compute or "submit" buttons and view the output on the browser console window.